tdwg/bdq/tg2/_build_review/templates/supplement/supplement-header.md

 `Parameters` within the namespace `bdqffdq:` have been modeled as falling within the realm of data quality solutions.
 Parameters are not attributes of the data, nor are they attributes of `Data Quality Needs`.

 Since a value supplied for a `Parameter` for the Test is an attribute of the `Mechanism` (of the system assessing the data quality), the specification of a Test cannot evaluate the validity of `Parameter` values as a part of the Test logic.
-Consequences from problems with the validity of values of `Parameters` (e.g., an incorrect IRI for a `sourceAuthority` API endpoint) may only result in `Response.status`="EXTERNAL_PREREQUISITES_NOT_MET" values, as `Parameters` are `Assertions` about externalities to the data and may change if the same data are applied to the same Test with a different `Parameter` configuration.
+Consequences from problems with the validity of values of `Parameters` (e.g., an incorrect IRI for a `sourceAuthority` API endpoint) may only result in `Response.status`="EXTERNAL_PREREQUISITES_NOT_MET" values, as `Parameters` are assertions about externalities to the data and may change if the same data are applied to the same Test with a different `Parameter` configuration.

 `Parameters` are not intended to relax the definition of data having quality for core needs.
 The specifications deliberately do not include `Parameters` that would relax Tests on secondary terms for downstream research users or tighten them for upstream data capture.
 Tests serving the needs of users engaged in data capture or preparing data for aggregation, but not serving the needs of downstream aggregators or research users were considered, but deemed not CORE.
 We have similarly resisted the temptation to Parameterize Tests to meet the needs of different portions of the data life cycle.